decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 Versioning is a way to allow users of decentralized ecosystem governance to track/use the current version of published governance or track/use older version of the file.
 This allowes flexibility of using/tracking most current version of DEGov file at any time.

-The version of the current file is indicated by an integer.
-Each subsequent published version of this file must increment this version number by 1, ensuring a clear and linear version history.
+The version number of the current file is represented as an integer.
+For maintaining a straightforward and sequential version history, it is advised to increment each new published version of the file by 1.
+This approach guarantees an orderly progression.
+However, it's permissible to skip version numbers as long as each subsequent version has a number greater than the previous one.
 Example:

 ```json
 {